ironbar/arc25/docs/05_Solution_Summary.md

 ## Acknowledgements

-- Thanks to my wife for taking care of our children many times so I could do research without small AGIs disturbing my attention.
+- Thanks to my wife for taking care of our children many times so I could do research without small AGIs disturbing me.
-- Thanks to [Veridas](https://veridas.com/en/) for allowing me to do research on ARC during part of my job time and providing me access to its compute cluster.
+- Thanks to [Veridas](https://veridas.com/en/) for allowing me to do research on ARC during part of my job time and for providing me access to its compute cluster.
 - Thanks to [Strong Compute](https://strongcompute.com/) for providing compute for some of the RL experiments.